hardope/what-happens-when/README.rst

 The "g" key is pressed
 ----------------------

-The following sections explain the physical keyboard actions and the OS interrupts.
-When you press the key "g" the browser receives the event and the auto-complete functions kick in.
+Pressing the "g" key initiates a series of actions involving both the physical keyboard and operating system interrupts.
+Upon pressing the "g" key, the browser receives the corresponding event, prompting the activation of auto-complete functions.
+The suggestions presented in the dropdown below the URL bar vary based on your browser's algorithm, as well as whether you are in private/incognito mode.

-Depending on your browser's algorithm and if you are in private/incognito mode or not various suggestions will be presented to you in the dropdown below the URL bar.
-Most of these algorithms sort and prioritize results based on search history, bookmarks, cookies, and popular searches from the internet as a whole.
-As you are typing "google.com" many blocks of code run and the suggestions will be refined with each keypress.
-It may even suggest "google.com" before you finish typing it.
+These algorithms consider factors such as search history, bookmarks, cookies, and popular searches from the internet at large to sort and prioritize results.
+As you type "google.com," multiple blocks of code are executed, refining the suggestions with each keypress.
+In some instances, the browser may even suggest "google.com" before you complete typing the entire phrase

 The "enter" key bottoms out
 ---------------------------